kuashio/estamosRTOS/README.md

 Here's a list of recommended customizations prior to attempting to implement estamosRTOS in your MCU:

  - To adapt the code for your own MCU (not the STM32), there are some lines of code you'll want to edit:
     - `#define MCU_STM32F303X8` at the beginning of `estamosRTOS_MCU.h`.
 This line has to change to define a symbol for your MCU's exclusive pieces of code with `#ifdef` directives.
+Alternatively, you can define this symbol in the compiler settings dialog box.
     - Look for MCU_STM32F303X8 throughout `estamosRTOS.c`, `estamosRTOS.h`, and `estamosRTOS_MCU.h`, and add the appropriate pieces of code for your MCU's symbol.
     - These pieces of code include:
 		- Your MCU's .h file in the `#include` line